 4.31 In relation to PIs and EMIs, we consider changes in control to be 'significant' in relation to changes in the circumstances of authorisation or registration.
 Therefore we expect to be notified where it becomes apparent to an institution that there will be a change in control, in good time before the change takes place.
 It is sufficient to provide a notification via email to cic-notifications@fca.org.uk, or send a letter to us.
 Under the PSRs 2017 there are no notification forms for institutions to complete.
 Notification forms are submitted by prospective controllers, as described above.
-PIs authorised or registered under PSRs 2017 will continue to submit the appropriate 'Application forms for institution forms for institutions.
+Pls authorised or registered under PSRs 2017 will continue to submit the appropriate 'Application for a Change in Qualifying Holding' form, which is available on the payment institutions section of our website, until they are re-authorised or re-registered under PSD2.